 Research Matchups and Schedules

-Look beyond just current performance.
+Look beyond last game’s performance or this week’s projected points.
 A player with favorable upcoming matchups or a soft playoff schedule might be worth prioritizing over someone with better recent stats but tougher opposition ahead.

 Consider Your Team’s Needs